eugene-infosec/ai-security-gateway/docs/tradeoffs.md

 # Tradeoffs

-> Truth scope: accurate as of **v0.9.0**.
+> Truth scope: accurate as of **v0.9.1**.

-> Scope: this is a **production-shaped demo** optimized for security invariants, auditability, and interview clarity—not maximum feature surface.
+> Demo scope: this is a **production-shaped demo** optimized for security invariants, auditability, and interview clarity—not maximum feature surface.

 This document captures “why” decisions so the system is believable, reviewable, and easy to defend in interviews.